bufbuild-ru/docs/index.md

 ::: info Postscript

-Our goal is to create a complete copy of the [buf.build](https://buf.build/) website because it is blocked in many countries:
+Our goal is to create a mirror of the [buf.build](https://buf.build/) website because it is blocked in many countries:

 ::: details
 ![](/ip-address-blocking.png)